Parts Of The Boundary Waters Set To Re-Open

-MINNEAPOLIS (WCCO) – Portions of the Boundary Water Canoe Area Wilderness are set to reopen Saturday, according to the U.S. Forest Service.
+MINNEAPOLIS (WCCO/AP) — Portions of the Boundary Water Canoe Area Wilderness are set to reopen Saturday, according to the U.S. Forest Service.

 The U.S. Forest Service’s Superior National Forest office posted a video on Facebook Tuesday discussing the latest update on the northern Minnesota wildfires.